Red-Knights-CTF/writeups/2020/affinity_ctf_lite/Catch_me_if_you_can/README.md

 ```
 ![img2](./images/long-polls.png)

-We can add our on listener that will take the ``catch_me`` messages and forward everything to our local parser endpoint:
+We can add our own listener that will take the ``catch_me`` messages and forward everything to our local parser endpoint:

 ```js
 socket.on('catch_me', async function(image){